vikjam/mostly-harmless-replication/README.md

 ## Synopsis

-A bold attempt to replicate the tables and figures from the book Mostly Harmless Econometris in Stata, R and Python.
+A bold attempt to replicate the tables and figures from the book Mostly Harmless Econometris in the following languages:
+* Stata
+* R
+* Python
+* Julia

 ## Chapters